All Products

 FAQ

-• Why is the default value of CHUNK_SIZE relatively small in some Tair DRAM-based instances that are compatible with Redis 5.0?
+• Q: Why is the default value of CHUNK_SIZE relatively small in some Tair DRAM-based instances that are compatible with Redis 5.0?

-Starting 25.2.0.0, CHUNK_SIZE is set to 256 by default.
+A: Starting with version 25.2.0.0, CHUNK_SIZE is set to 256 by default.
 In previous versions, CHUNK_SIZE is set to 32 by default.